 Things I have read and found to be true personally:

 To reduce overwhelm and stress, practice the 2 Minute Rule = if it takes less than 2 minutes to complete something, do it.
-If it takes longer than that, write it down in categories or project lists.
+If it takes longer than that, write it down, categorize/prioritize it, and complete it later.

-Getting a good night’s rest is like putting your brain through a full dishwasher cycle, allowing it to refuel and recharge which makes it twice as likely to solve problems better.
-So the advice to “sleep on it” (before making important decisions, bigger ticker purchases, etc.) is a good practice.
+Getting a good night’s rest is like putting your brain through a full dishwasher cycle.
+It clears your mind and allows it to refuel and recharge which makes it twice as likely to be a better problem solver.
+So the advice to “sleep on it” (before making important decisions, bigger ticket purchases, etc.) is a good habit.

 Resources: Coming soon!Contact Marie to learn more